lama-development/ShotSpotter/README.md

 ## :bookmark_tabs: **Description**
-This is a simple standalone *Shot Spotter* script made for *FiveM*.
+This is a simple standalone *ShotSpotter* script made for *FiveM*.

 The script will detect when gunshots are fired and will put out a sound and text alert to all of the Law Enforcement patrol vehicles with an approximate location.
 No permissions are being used, you just have to be inside a police car to receive the gunshot alert.

-To be realistic, the Shot Spotter has a default delay of 20 seconds to put out an alert after gunshots are detected.
+To be realistic, the ShotSpotter has a default delay of 20 seconds to put out an alert after gunshots are detected.
-Throwables, melees, fire extinguishers, stunguns, flareguns, and suppressed weapons won't be detected by the Shot Spotter.
+Throwables, melees, fire extinguishers, stunguns, flareguns, and suppressed weapons won't be detected by the ShotSpotter.
 These last two parameters can be configured in the *config.lua* as well as a couple of other options (see [config options](https://github.com/ItzEndah/ShotSpotter#config-options)).